gopalmallya/plogger/README.md

 <tr><td headers="TABLE_NAME">PLOGGER</td><td headers="COLUMN_NAME">CREATED_DATE</td><td headers="COMMENTS">Date when log was created.
 The table is interval day partitioned using created_date column as partition key</td></tr>
 </tbody></table>

-# How doe it work
+# How does plugin capture events, errors and xhr
-<p> In page main thread, events, errors and xhr are intercepted by overriding respective interfaces to persist in indexeddb </p>
+<p> In page main thread, events, errors and xhr are intercepted by overriding respective interfaces to persist in indexeddb.
+The interception overhead is minimal as indexeddb persistence is asynchronous and fast.  </p>
 <p> Main thread captures and persists events, errors and xhr, using the configuration parameters, on every page load.
 This enables on demand capturing and logging </p>
-<p>Main thread, spawns worker thread to sync the persisted message to plogger table</p>
+<p>Main thread, spawns worker thread to offload data redaction, log formatting and syncing to plogger table,
-<p> Worker thread persist the captured events, errors and logs in realtime or after seconds configured in plogger_config table </p>
-<p>Worker thread also performs data redaction</p>

 # Known Issues
 <p>Events which causes page navigation for e.g may not be captured if page gets refreshed before logs are persisted in indexeddb. </p>